You have read all of the active alerts

 When downspouts are improperly connected to the wastewater system the pipes can become overloaded during rainfalls, which increases the risk of sewer backups into basements and sewer overflows into local waterways.

-Disconnecting downspouts and directing stormwater onto the property minimizes the risk of backups and overflows.
+Disconnecting downspouts and directing stormwater onto the property and away from building foundations minimizes the risk of backups and overflows.

 Where do my downspouts go?